umr-lops/cdsodatacli/README.md

 ### step 1: create a config file

-* create a copy of the config.yml
+* create a copy of the config.yml  called localconfig.yml where `cdsodatacli` is installed in your python environement.
 ```bash
 cp config.yml localconfig.yml
 ```